Blackhawk (band): Musical style

 Blackhawk's sound features elements of Southern rock in its use of electric guitar, as well as three-part vocal harmony and prominent mandolin in many of their songs.
 Both the editors of Country Music: The Encyclopedia and Stephen Thomas Erlewine of AllMusic also found Southern rock influence in Blackhawk's sound, while also finding the vocal harmony of the original lineup similar to Restless Heart.
 They furthered the comparison to Restless Heart because of DuBois's involvement in founding both bands.
 Wahlert described the band's sound as combining electric guitar, mandolin, and vocal harmonies.
 The common use of these elements led New Country magazine writer Michael Hight to compare Blackhawk to Diamond Rio, who were also on Arista Nashville in the 1990s.
 Shirley Jenkins, in a Fort Worth Star-Telegram article reprinted in the Anchorage Daily News, also compared the band's sound to Restless Heart and Outlaws, stating that they had "close harmonies with traditional acoustic instruments and an electric guitar edge."
 In a Los Angeles Times review, Buddy Seigal said that Blackhawk's debut album has "tight three-part harmonies [and] jangling guitars and mandolins".
 In relation to the band's frequent vocal harmonies, many critics have highlighted the nature of Paul's lead vocals.
 Wahlert called his voice "distinctive [and] rough", while Ron Young of MusicRow considered his voice "pinched" and reminiscent of Huey Lewis.
 Nick Krewen of the Waterloo Region Record said that Paul's "nasal intonation gives Blackhawk their distinct sound."

 Erlewine and the Country Music: The Encyclopedia editors both highlighted the songwriting experiences of Stephenson and Robbins as a factor in the band's sound.
 Of their lyrical content, Hight called "I Sure Can Smell the Rain" an "enjoyable character sketch".
-Dennis Miller of the Star-Gazette said that the songs on their debut were "literate" highlighting "I Sure Can Smell the Rain" and "That's Just About Right".
-He called the latter "inspirational" and says the album track "Between Ragged and Wrong" has a theme of individualism.
+Dennis Miller of the Star-Gazette said that the songs on their debut were "literate", highlighting "I Sure Can Smell the Rain" and "That's Just About Right".
+He called the latter "inspirational" and said the album track "Between Ragged and Wrong" has a theme of individualism.
 Similarly, an uncredited review of "That's Just About Right" in Billboard described the song as having a "thought-provoking lyric and hook-filled melody".
 Despite the songwriting experience of all three founding members, Stephenson mentioned that they include material written by others as well to "let other people do what they do best."

 Paul has cited Poco, the Flying Burrito Brothers, Flatt & Scruggs, and Johnny Cash as being influences.
 Stephenson said that he was influenced by rock music of the 1960s and 1970s, and his decision to be in a three-piece group was due to him having previously performed in similar groups while in college.